flyonspeed/TronView/README.md

   Using the -c FILENAME command line option loads data from the _example_data folder.

-  Example to run the MGL_V2.bin demo data file would look like this:
+  Example to run the MGL_2.dat demo data file would look like this:

-  `sudo python main.py -i serial_mgl -c MGL_V2.bin`
+  `sudo python3 main.py --in1 serial_mgl --playfile1 MGL_2.dat`

+  Note this is setting up input1.

 # MGL Data